Homemade Salsa with Cherry Tomatoes

 Notes

-- All tomatoes will give off different amounts of juice when blended.
-If you like a less “watery” salsa, strain the salsa with a mesh strainer before adding the lime juice and salt.
+- If you notice the salsa looks watery, drain it with a mesh strainer before adding the lime juice and salt.

 This came out really good!
 My husband loves it 🙂